Presidency of John Atta Mills: 2009

 The first batch of ministers in the NDC government were sworn in on 13 January 2009.
 Betty Mould-Iddrisu who was initially out of the country was later sworn in as Ghana's first female Attorney General and Minister for Justice.

 Muntaka Mohammed Mubarak, the Minister for Sports, resigned on 25 June 2009 following findings of financial impropriety against him by a committee set up by government.
 Two additional ministers, Dr. George Yankey, Minister for Health and Ahmed Seidu, Minister at the Presidency tended their resignations on 10 October 2009, following allegations of having accepted bribes from a United Kingdom company many years prior to the formation of this government.

+In October 2009, when Ghana U-20 won that year's FIFA U-20 World Cup after defeating Brazil U-20 in the final match, Mills promised each player a cheque of GHS 10,000, which was invested until their release and cashing in 2025.

 2010

 On 25 January 2010, President Mills conducted his first cabinet reshuffle.
 There were changes of ministers in 7 ministries and one change of regional minister.
 In all, four new ministers came into government including Alban Bagbin, the Majority Leader in parliament and his deputy, John Tia.
 Also in were Enoch T. Mensah, a former minister in the Rawlings NDC government and Martin Amidu, the new Interior minister.

 On 11 May 2010, Mahmud Khalid, the Upper West Regional Minister was dismissed by President Mills.
 Khalid suggested members of his party lobbied for his dismissal.
 Alhaji Issaku Saliah, a former MP for Wa West was nominated as his replacement and approved by parliament on 23 July 2010.